fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I am also developing a version where the display is connected using an I2C backpack for all the connections except the A0 and reset.

+Now that I have the frame extension attached I could put this onto the TOTEM minilab using the breadboards there.

 ## Totem Codes

 Codes configured for the UNO on the Totem Minilab.